mauriciojost/zino-arduino/README.md

 If you really want an IDE (I do): I personally use _Intellij IDEA 14_ with the _C/C++_ plugin, and it works very well.
 Also I have used _bluefish_ and I was pretty satisfied with it.

 About the formatter, I recommend using _clang-format_ tool.
+Use [this script](misc/format.bash) for automatic formatting.

 To **compile** the project execute: